TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 {% image "assets/unzip42.jpg" %}
 {% endimages %}

 <sup>Some fork bomb memes.
 And zip bomb memes adapted from fork bomb memes.
-Zip bomb memes where?^[Probably not as many memes on zip bombs as they tend to be a software bug which can be easily patched.]</sup>
+Zip bomb memes where?^[There probably aren't as many memes on zip bombs as they tend to be a software bug which can be swiftly patched.]</sup>
 {.caption}

 The basic principle abuses the ***deflate***[^deflate] compression format to achieve compression ratios of up to [1032:1](https://stackoverflow.com/a/16794960/10239789).
 This means after compression, every byte of compressed data can represent *up to* 1032 bytes of uncompressed data.